mrpt-ros-pkg/mrpt_slam/README.md

 ROS wrappers for SLAM algorithms in Mobile Robot Programming Toolkit (MRPT).
 Refer to https://wiki.ros.org/mrpt_slam for further documentation.

-Branches:
+Active branches:
-  * `ros2`: Main development branch, for ROS distributions.
+  * `ros2`: Main development branch, for ROS 2 distributions (WIP).
-  * `ros1`: Development branch for ROS1 distributions.
+  * `ros1`: Development branch for ROS 1 distributions.

+Obsolete branches:
   * `master` and `compat-mrpt-1.3`: Deprecated, for backwards compatibility only, do not use.
   * `melodic-devel`: Branch for melodic only (required due to lack of dependencies, one pkg disabled)